-This presentation contains certain forward-looking statements, as that term is defined in the Private Securities Litigation Reform 1995, including those relating to fiscal 2020 business performance and beyond and the Company's plans for growth and improve in profitability and cash flow.
-You can identify these statements by the use of the words "may," "will," "could," "should," "would," "plans," "expects," "anticipates," "continue," "estimate," "project," "intend," "likely," "forecast," "probable," "potential," and simil expressions.
-These forward-looking statements involve risks and uncertainties that could cause actual results to differ materially those projected or anticipated.
-Such risks and uncertainties include, but are not limited to, continued funding of defense program timing and amounts of such funding, general economic and business conditions, including unforeseen weakness in the Company markets, effects of any U.S. Federal government shutdown or extended continuing resolution, effects of continued geopolitical u and regional conflicts, competition, changes in technology and methods of marketing, delays in completing engineering and manufacturing programs, changes in customer order patterns, changes in product mix, continued success in technological advanand delivering technological innovations, changes in, or in the U.S. Government's interpretation of, federal export control or procurement rules and regulations, market acceptance of the Company's products, shortages in components, production delays unanticipated expenses due to performance quality issues with outsourced components, inability to fully realize the expected be from acquisitions and restructurings, or delays in realizing such benefits, challenges in integrating acquired businesses and achieve anticipated synergies, increases in interest rates, changes to cyber-security regulations and requirements, changes in tax rates or regulations, changes to interest rate swaps or other cash flow hedging arrangements, changes to generally accepted accounting principles, difficulties in retaining key employees and customers, unanticipated costs under fixed-price service and system integra engagements, and various other factors beyond our control.
-These risks and uncertainties also include such additional risk factor are discussed in the Company's filings with the U.S. Securities and Exchange Commission, including its Annual Report on Form 10 the fiscal year ended June 30, 2019.
+This presentation contains certain forward-looking statements, as that term is defined in the Private Securities Litigation Reform Act of 1995, including those relating to fiscal 2020 business performance and beyond and the Company's plans for growth and improvement in profitability and cash flow.
+You can identify these statements by the use of the words "may," "will," "could," "should," "would," "plans," "expects," "anticipates," "continue," "estimate," "project," "intend," "likely," "forecast," "probable," "potential," and similar expressions.
+These forward-looking statements involve risks and uncertainties that could cause actual results to differ materially from those projected or anticipated.
+Such risks and uncertainties include, but are not limited to, continued funding of defense programs, the timing and amounts of such funding, general economic and business conditions, including unforeseen weakness in the Company's markets, effects of any U.S. Federal government shutdown or extended continuing resolution, effects of continued geopolitical unrest and regional conflicts, competition, changes in technology and methods of marketing, delays in completing engineering and manufacturing programs, changes in customer order patterns, changes in product mix, continued success in technological advances and delivering technological innovations, changes in, or in the U.S. Government's interpretation of, federal export control or procurement rules and regulations, market acceptance of the Company's products, shortages in components, production delays or unanticipated expenses due to performance quality issues with outsourced components, inability to fully realize the expected benefits from acquisitions and restructurings, or delays in realizing such benefits, challenges in integrating acquired businesses and achieving anticipated synergies, increases in interest rates, changes to cyber-security regulations and requirements, changes in tax rates or tax regulations, changes to interest rate swaps or other cash flow hedging arrangements, changes to generally accepted accounting principles, difficulties in retaining key employees and customers, unanticipated costs under fixed-price service and system integration engagements, and various other factors beyond our control.
+These risks and uncertainties also include such additional risk factors as are discussed in the Company's filings with the U.S. Securities and Exchange Commission, including its Annual Report on Form 10-K for the fiscal year ended June 30, 2019.
 The Company cautions readers not to place undue reliance upon any such forward-looking statements, which speak only as of the date made.
-The Company undertakes no obligation to update any forward-looking statem reflect events or circumstances after the date on which such statement is made.
+The Company undertakes no obligation to update any forward-looking statement to reflect events or circumstances after the date on which such statement is made.